mvolkmann/blog/src/swift/swift-ui.md

 using the `action` argument
 which can also be written as a trailing closure.

-By default buttons have no background color and the text is the accent color.
+By default buttons have no border, no background color, and the text is the accent color.
-When their `role` attribute is set to `.destructive`, the text is red.
-When their `role` attribute is set to `.cancel`, `.none`, or not specified, there is no visible change.

 When the `buttonStyle` view modifier is passed `.bordered`, the background is gray.
 When the `buttonStyle` view modifier is passed `.borderedProminent`, the background is the accent color and the text is white.
+In both cases no actual border is drawn.
+They just add a background color inside a rounded rectangle.

+To change the border shape, apply the `buttonBorderShape` view modifier passing it `.capsule`, `.roundedRectangle`, or `.roundedRectangle(radius: cornerRadius)`.
+This only takes effect when the `buttonStyle` view modifier is also applied.

 To change the text color,
 apply the `foregroundColor` view modifier passing it a `Color`.

+When their `role` attribute is set to `.destructive`, the text is red.
+When their `role` attribute is set to `.cancel`, `.none`, or not specified, there is no visible change.

-To change the background color, apply the `background` view modifier passing it a `Color`.
+To change the background color, apply the `tint` view modifier passing it a `Color`.

+To change the size, apply the `controlSize` modifier, passing it `.small` or `.large` (default is `.regular`).

 To disable a `Button`,
 apply the `disabled` view modifier passing it a `Bool`.